openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 the term ‘excellence’ became a meaningless catchword.
 Philosopher Mittelstrass (2007) writes:

-*“Until now, no one took offence at the labeling of excellent cuisine, excellent performance, excellent academics or excellent scientists. […] In the case of science this changed since science policy has occupied this term and talks about excellent research, excellent research establishments, clusters of excellence and Excellence Initiatives, in endless and almost unbearable repetitions.”*
+> Until now, no one took offence at the labeling of excellent cuisine, excellent performance, excellent academics or excellent scientists. […] In the case of science this changed since science policy has occupied this term and talks about excellent research, excellent research establishments, clusters of excellence and Excellence Initiatives, in endless and almost unbearable repetitions.

 Yet how do we actually know what excellence is and where it is worthwhile to foster a scientific elite?
 In reality, no one actually